harshjayprakash/library-loans-system/README.md

 > A project that demonstrates the use of the Object-Orientated Paradigm as well as the ability of implementing a database.

-For instructions on how verify functionality on JetBrains IntelliJ IDEA, please visit [`functionality_verification.md`](functionality_verification.md).

 ## 1. Application Information

 Below shows the application's package structure